mihirchronicles/mihirchronicles.github.io/content/bookshelf/shape-up.md

     - Designer + PM + Tech lead: sketch out the elements of the solution.
 A higher level of abstraction than wireframes in order to move fast and explore a wide enough range of possibilities.
 The solution should be desirable but without too many details.
     - Designer + PM + Tech lead: define risks, edge cases and extreme nuances.
 Take a hard look at it to find holes or unanswered questions that could trip up the execution team.
 Cut things out, specify details or amend the solution if getting stuck or not able to get momentum.
     - PM: once you have shaped it enough, write a pitch.
 The pitch summarizes the problem, constraints, solution, rabbit holes, and limitations.
 The pitch goes to the betting table for a leadership go/no-go.
-- Designers, Engineers & Product Strategists—shaping is primarily design work and get continuous feedback from engineering.
+- Designers, Engineers & Product Strategists-shaping is primarily design work and get continuous feedback from engineering.
 A PM brings the strategic perspective.
     - Designers
         - Designers and programmers always want to do their best work.
 It doesn’t matter if the button is on the center of the landing page or two pages down a settings screen, the designer will give it their best attention.
     - Engineers